The Penrose Property with a Cosmological Constant: Further Examples of the Penrose Property in Asymptotically Flat Spacetimes

+In this section (and in Section \ref{Hayward Metric}) we will drop the distinction between the two versions of the Penrose property since Theorem \ref{thm:equivalence} shows that they are equivalent.
+Of these two equivalent formulations, it will be more convenient to work with the non-timelike boundary version.

-Note that since the range of $r$ in (\ref{eqn:wormholemetric}) was $r\in(-\infty,\infty)$, the range of $\chi$ is now $\chi\in[-\pi,\pi]$ (for Minkowski, only the range $[0,\pi]$ was included).
-We also have $T\in[-\pi,\pi]$ and $|T|\leq\pi-|\chi|$.
-This means we obtain a diagram which looks like two copies of the one obtained from the compactification of Minkowski spacetime in \cite{PCMD}, one corresponding to each of the two ``universes" $r<0$ and $r>0$.
-This is shown in figure \ref{fig:wormhole}, where each point represents an $n$-sphere.
-The result of this is that the problem of timelike connecting points on $\mathcal{I}^-$ and $\mathcal{I}^+$ can be split into two cases.
-The first case consists of points which both lie in the same ``universe" - i.e. both have $r=\infty$ or $r=-\infty$.
-The second case consists of points in different universes - i.e. one point is at $r=\infty$ and the other is at $r=-\infty$.
+The problem of timelike connecting points on $\mathcal{I}^-$ and $\mathcal{I}^+$ can be split into two cases.
+The first case consists of points which both lie in the same universe, so either $r=\infty$ at both or $r=-\infty$ at both.
+The second case consists of points in different universes, so one point is at $r=\infty$ and the other is at $r=-\infty$.
 We use subscripts 1 and 2 to denote the two universes $r>0$ and $r<0$ respectively.

-We begin by dealing with the case where the points lie in the same universe.
-For a curve restricted to one of the universe, we let $R$ denote its \textit{impact parameter} - the smallest value of $r$ which the curve attains.
+We begin by dealing with the case where both points lie in the same universe, which we choose without loss of generality to be the one with $r>0$.
+For a curve restricted to this universe, we let $R$ denote its \textit{impact parameter} - the smallest value of $r$ attained along the curve.
+It will be helpful to make the following definition.

-\begin{prop} Let $p\in\mathcal{I}_1^-$ lie in the equatorial plane and consider null geodesics in this plane with past endpoint at $p$.
-The future endpoints of these geodesics, which are labelled uniquely by their distance of closest approach, $R$, tend towards a point $q$ on $\mathcal{I}^+_1$ as $R\rightarrow\infty$.
-Furthermore, the only points in $\mathcal{I}_1^+$ which cannot be timelike connected to $p$ are the points which can be reached from $q$ by a past pointing null geodesic, including the point $q$ itself.
-That is, for any $p\in\mathcal{I}_1^-$